stoeps13/connections-doc/source/admin/admin/t_admin_common_add_st_awareness.md

         -   working\_directory is the temporary working directory to which the configuration XML and XSD files are copied and are stored while you make changes to them.
 Use forward slashes \(/\) to separate directories in the file path, regardless of your operating system.

+            !!! note
-            **Note:** In order for the command to complete successfully, the directory must grant write permissions if you are using one of the following operating systems:
+    In order for the command to complete successfully, the directory must grant write permissions if you are using one of the following operating systems:

             -   AIX
             -   Linux
+            !!! note
-            **Note:** The directory must grant write permissions or the command does not complete successfully.
+    The directory must grant write permissions or the command does not complete successfully.

         -   cell\_name is the name of the WebSphere® Application Server cell hosting the Profiles application.
 This argument is required.
 It is also case-sensitive.
 If you do not know the cell name, you can determine it by typing the following command in the wsadmin command processor: print AdminControl.getCell\(\)
         For example: